Facebook is like a Cocktail Party – Stop talking about yourself all the time.

 People use social media for different reasons; thus, there are many valid approaches to interaction.
 However, today’s blog post addresses how to utilize social media—Facebook in particular—to build a following of people that genuinely like you.

 Here are five steps to make that happen.
 Think of it as a social media strategy for Facebook

 Understand who is at the party.

-Only you possess what only you possess.
+Only you possess what only you have.
 Identify and define what qualities set you apart from others and maximize them.
 Who are you, and what do you stand for?
 What is your image; what is your look?
 Compose your persona carefully, and keep it consistent.
-Any photos, status updates, or shares you make should be consistent with your brand.
+Any photos, status updates, or shares you make should be compatible with your brand.
 Give people consistency, and they will remember you.

 Use what you say to be the life of the party.

 Treat FB like a party where you need to listen and entertain – It’s not your diary.
 Posts should be conversational and must not be self-serving.
 Self-serving posts serve as outlets for your expression without concern for the readers’ interest.
 Examples of self-serving posts could include updates about the minutiae of your life, braggadocio, and vague complaints.
 Who likes talking to those types of partygoers?

 Posts that serve your audience, on the other hand, entertain, inform, and inspire reflection.
 They make people laugh; they make people think.
 Delivering quality content on social media is an artistic creation and composition that requires forethought.
 Please get to know your audience and what they like, and post accordingly.